jstanden/email-classifier-inference/README.md

 ### 3. Single Email Classification
 - **POST** `/classify`
 - Classifies a single email based on subject and body
+- **Query Parameters:**
+  - `show_all_scores` (bool, default: false): If true, returns all classification scores.
+If false, returns only the top prediction.

 ### 4. Batch Email Classification
 - **POST** `/classify-batch`
 - Classifies multiple emails in a single request (up to 100 emails)
 - More efficient for processing large volumes of emails
+- **Query Parameters:**
+  - `show_all_scores` (bool, default: false): If true, returns all classification scores for each email.
+If false, returns only the top prediction for each email.

 ## Usage Examples